ocean explorer/Explorationshome/index

 Northern and Southern Lophelia Banks areas sampled during this proposed study.

 The Northern and Southern Lophelia Banks were sampled during several recent research cruises, including this one.
-Click on image for more details and larger view.
+Click image for larger view.

 During this expedition, researchers explored unknown portions of these habitats and defined their faunal composition (the numbers and types of sea life found there).
 They also collected data to support a proposed Marine Protected Area on the outer continental shelf.
 Samples were taken throughout the entire water column, using a variety of techniques, to identify the full spectrum of sea life and the associated hydrography (water conditions) in each study area.
 By collecting data from benthic (bottom) habitats to surface waters, researchers hoped to gain a better understanding of the mechanisms that control and differentiate community structures throughout the water column along the gradient of the continental shelf and continental slope.